erardlucien/erardlucien/README.md

 ### Hi, my name is Lucien Erard
+I like to write code for various programming languages.
 I am currently learning Java, Rust, python, Oracle SQL, Dart, Scala, sqlite3, C#, Zig.
 I have some experience with C, JavaScript, HTML and CSS.
 I am also learning frameworks (Vue.js, Flet, React.js, tauri) and libaries(matplotlib, numpy, sympy, scipy).
 I am interested in Hardware programming and Software programming.
 I am also planning to learn how to program a AI-System.
 I can work in team and also independently.
 I always take my work seriously.
 I read a read lot about programming and also exercise myself about it.